• Skip to primary navigation

 Usually, an instant pot takes around 10-15 minutes to preheat and this is generally conditional on the number of contents that you have put inside the instant pot.

-The extra the contents in the pot, the longer it is going to take for the instant pot to get into pressure.
+The extra the contents in the pot, the longer it is going to take for the instant pot to get under pressure.

 Thinking you are unaware of the instant pot when you try the pressure cooking method, in certain situations, you are required to allow the instant pot to rise to pressure.